mizosoft/timetable-generator/README.md

 [Roulette wheel selection](https://en.wikipedia.org/wiki/Fitness_proportionate_selection) is used to select parents during mating.
 This allows the fittest solutions to have more probability of being selected, but doesn't completely eliminate less fit solutions from being selected.
-This is good as less fit solutions might still contain good isolated properties.
+This is good as less fit solutions might nevertheless contain good isolated properties.

-Instead of generating a mating pool using roulette wheel and selecting random solutions from the pool when mating, roulette wheel selection was performed on the whole population whenever a parent is need.
+Instead of generating a mating pool using roulette wheel and selecting parents randomly from the pool when mating, roulette wheel selection is performed on the whole population whenever a parent is needed.
-This gave better results than the former approach as it gives less fit solutions better chance to get selected.
+This gives better results than the former approach as it gives less fit solutions better chance to get selected.

 ### Mutation

 In each iteration of the algorithm, a mutation strategy of two is chosen randomly.
 The first scheme chooses a class randomly and swaps the teachers at two randomly selected timeslots.
-The mutation is performed based on some probability that's increased each iteration
+The mutation is performed based on some probability (the mutation probability) that's increased each iteration
 (ensuring more mutations happened at a minima).
 The second mutation strategy is based on Simulated Annealing.

 ## Simulated Annealing

 Simulated Annealing is another computational inspiration from a natural process.
-It draws from the concept of annealing in metallurgy, where materials are controllably cooled from high temperatures, seeking better quality (less hardness and more workability in case of metals).
+It draws from the concept of annealing in metallurgy, where materials are controllably cooled from high temperatures, seeking better quality (e.g. less hardness and more workability in case of metals).

 At each iteration of Simulated Annealing, a random mutation is performed on the timetable (analogous to random atom displacements in highly heated materials).
 If the mutation results in a lower cost, the mutation is accepted.